MaciejWolf/ExamForge/.ai/backend/modules/assessment-module.md

 GET    /api/assessment/sessions/:sessionId/questions/statistics
 ```

-## Cross-Module Interaction
+## Dependencies

 The assessment module depends on the design module (read-only).
 When starting a session, it calls `designModule.materializeTemplate()` to obtain a frozen `TestContentPackage`.

 See `backend-architecture.md` for details on cross-module interactions.